-Chart 51 Household debt to domestic banks by type of loan product (left) and annual growth (right)

-volume of financial assets and the disposable income of the sector, which for now has been providing solid creditworthiness of the sector as a whole.
+Household debt to domestic banks by type of loan product (left) and annual growth (right) in millions of denars and in % volume of financial assets and the disposable income of the sector, which for now has been providing solid creditworthiness of the sector as a whole.
 Solid household solvency and the possibility for further borrowing was also confirmed by the relatively low systemic vulnerability of the household sector, reflected through the aggregate systemic risk indicator, which in 2022 slightly moved down.
 However, the prolonged uncertainty of the war in Ukraine, the endurance of the high inflation and tightening of financial conditions created rising risks to the future household creditworthiness, to which the lower income segments are particularly sensitive.

-Chart 52 Average debt by household (left) and structure of household debt (right), by monthly income in thousands of denars (left) and in % (right)
+Average debt by household (left) and structure of household debt (right), by monthly income in thousands of denars (left) and in % (right)

 According to the type of the credit product that the households sector uses from domestic banks70, 2022 also registered the largest annual increase in housing loans (by 12.4%), with a contribution of 55.4% to the growth of the total household debt to banking sector.
 They are followed by consumer loans with an increase of 5.9% and contribution of 42% to the growth of the total household debt to banks.
 Despite the accelerated growth of housing loans in the last couple of years, the structure of household debt to banks is still dominated (65%) by the debt which finances household consumption71.
-On the other hand, in the countries with a higher level of development, especially in the countries that have an extremely high household debt to gross domestic product ratio, as a rule, the largest part of household debt refers to financing the purchase of real estate.
-Hence, the structural changes of the debt in the following period will depend on the disposable income dynamics which directly determines the creditworthiness of households, i.e. determines the maximum volume of debt that they can settle, at the level of a borrower.
+On the other hand, in the countries with a higher level of development, especially in the countries that have an extremely high household debt to gross domestic product ratio, as a rule, the largest part of household debt in the following period will depend on the disposable income dynamics which directly determines the creditworthiness of households, i.e. determines the maximum volume of debt that they can settle, at the level of a borrower.
 The growth of interest rates and the changes on the real estate market may also affect household decisions to borrow larger loans and in a long run.